Social media image sizes 2026

 Every social media platform has its own set of image dimensions, and they change more often than most people realise.
 Upload the wrong size and your photo gets cropped awkwardly, compressed aggressively, or displayed with black bars.
 This reference covers every major platform's current specifications as of 2026.

 The most common mistake is using the same image across all platforms.
 An Instagram post at 1080x1080 looks fine on Instagram, but when you share the same file on LinkedIn (which prefers 1200x627), it gets cropped to a thin strip.
-Similarly, a YouTube thumbnail needs to be exactly 1280x720 — even a few pixels off and YouTube's compression algorithm treats it differently.
+Similarly, a YouTube thumbnail must be 16:9 — anywhere from the classic 1280x720 baseline up to the 3840x2160 that Google now recommends, a shift unpacked on the dedicated YouTube thumbnail size page.
+Captioned images suffer the most from a wrong-shaped upload: a platform crop that shaves the bottom of the frame takes the punchline with it, which is why the meme generator advises cropping to the destination ratio before adding the text, not after.

-Portrait format (4:5 ratio, 1080x1350) consistently outperforms square on Instagram because it takes up more screen space in the feed.
+Portrait posts outperform square on Instagram because they take up more screen space in the feed — and the portrait target has moved: the profile grid now uses 3:4 tiles, making 1080x1440 the grid-native shape, while the classic 4:5 (1080x1350) still displays fine.
+The Instagram post size page covers when each ratio wins.
 For stories and reels across all platforms, 1080x1920 (9:16) is the standard, but leave a 15% safe zone at the top and bottom for platform UI overlays — profile icons, captions, and interaction buttons will cover those areas.

 File size matters as much as dimensions.
 Facebook recommends under 100KB for profile photos and under 1MB for feed images.
 Instagram compresses anything over 1MB quite aggressively.
 LinkedIn is more lenient but still re-encodes images above 2MB.
 Using MiniPx to compress your image to the right dimensions and file size before uploading gives you control over how your content looks, rather than leaving it to platform algorithms.